gaurav137/azure-cleanroom-samples/big-data/README.md

 >
 > It is **recommended to use GitHub Codespaces** to create the local environment which would have the above prerequisites pre-installed.

+> [!NOTE]
+> If you have tried this sample in the past, it is necessary to remove all previously used container images from your docker, without which new images will not get pulled.

 Each party requires an independent environment.
 To create such an environment, open a separate powershell window for each party and run the following commands: